SJhang/Frozen-Milk/README.md

 ## Features

 - HTML5 local storage access functionality with cookie fallback for JavaScript using mmvc library in HTML5.
+- saves highest score in the local storage
 - SpriteSheet implemented using Easeljs
 - Start, pause, restart Button
 - click any screen to control character in game